listenToRipley/learn_docker/kub-action-02-declarative-approach-basics/ReadMe.md

 ## about declarative process

+REMEMBER THAT MINIKUBE SHOULD BE STARTED BEFORE YOU START THESE PROCESSES

 apiVersion
 To know which apiVersion to use, [see the deployment example](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
 This will be the latest version, so features may change over time.